YashuRanparia/Credit_Worthiness_Prediction/README.md

-#Credit Worthiness Prediction
+# Credit Worthiness Prediction
-###It is an internship project assigned to me at Celebal Technologies.
+### It is an internship project assigned to me at Celebal Technologies.

 This repo contains the project for Credit Worthiness Prediction using RandomForest where I have used the dataset from UCI.
 Dataset: https://archive.ics.uci.edu/dataset/144/statlog+german+credit+data

-##How to run this project:
+## How to run this project:
 1.For running this project simply download the repo content.
-2.After that open terminal and go to the downloaded folder and type command: '''streamlit run app.py'''
+2.After that open terminal and go to the downloaded folder and type command: ''' streamlit run app.py '''

 You will see the web app in your default browser.